NSTaft/Simon-Game/readme.md

 SIMON

 Test your memory by matching the randomized pattern displayed during each round.
-Beginning with 1 panel in round 1, each round will progressively speed up the display, add a panel to the sequence, and decreases your allowed reaction time.
+Beginning with 1 tile in round 1, each round will add a tile to the sequence until you are unable to match the computer.
+This game was designed to be played through a web browser.

-Technologies Used
+TECHNOLOGIES USED

 HTML
 CSS
 JavaScript (logic and DOM manipulation)

-Wireframes:
-what game will look like
+LAYOUT OF THE GAME

-Grid with 5 different colored panels, 4 forming the outer perimeter and 1 in the middle.
+Grid with 5 different colored tiles.

-Start button in the middle - Round indicator at the top
+Start button to begin the computer's random sequencing.

-Computer randomly chooses a panel(s), incrementing as game progresses
+Computer randomly chooses a tile(s), incrementing as game progresses
-    Player "locked out" of clicking on game board at this time Panel lights up, plays sound effect
-    Function pauses after initial round selection, replays for player to watch again.
-    Switch to player turn
+    Selected panel will flash briefly before the player's turn.

 Player must select same panel(s) in the same order as computer
-    Player click now available.
-    Must select same order as computer before a timeout.
+    Must select tiles same order as computer.
-    If timeout or player input is incorrect, display GAME OVER message.
+    If player input is incorrect,

-After every 3 levels-
-    Computer selection speeds up
-    Player timeout is shorter
+        display GAME OVER message.

+KNOWN BUGS

+Player's last selection in each round is accepted as correct, even when wrong.